chrison999/mycroft-skill-lets-talk/README.md

 CURRENT STATE:

-Workings great but if anyone finds any issues/bugs do let me know!
+Works great but if anyone finds any issues/bugs do let me know!

 INSTALLATION: